 Professor Merry is a child and adolescent psychiatrist, the Cure Kids Duke Family Chair in Child and Adolescent Mental Health and the Head of the Department of Psychological Medicine, University of Auckland.

 Professor Merry is keen to see access to practical effective help for all young people with mental health problems in New Zealand, and is particularly interested in how to prevent problems or to provide help earlier.
-She is interested in the development and implementation of effective therapies in child and adolescent mental.
 She led a team that developed a computerised therapy called SPARX.
 Following rigorous clinical trials, it is now available as a national e-therapy service and as an app.
 She leads development of digital therapies for young people for A Better Start.

 Associate Professor Sarah Hetrick